bwya77/obsidian-baseline-customization/README.md

 This repository contains my customizations for the Obsidian Baseline theme.
 Follow the setup instructions below to configure your Obsidian vault with these customizations.

+> I have NOT tested any of these customizations for mobile devices.
+They are designed for desktop use only.

 ## Setup Instructions

 ### 1. Install Baseline Theme